terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addonTests.md

 1. **Automatic Retry**: The framework automatically retries reference resolution up to 6 times (initial attempt + 5 retries) with exponential backoff (starting at 2 seconds between attempts) to handle these temporary failures.

-2. **Automatic Skip (New)**: As of the latest version, when this specific error occurs after exhausting all retries, the framework will automatically skip reference validation for that configuration and continue with the test.
+2. **Automatic Skip**: When this specific error occurs after exhausting all retries, the framework will automatically skip reference validation for that configuration and continue with the test.
 The test logs will show warnings indicating that reference validation was skipped due to the intermittent service issue.
 The test will still fail later if the references are actually invalid during deployment.

 3. **Manual Skip**: For development/testing scenarios where you want to completely disable reference validation, you can use: